Analysis | The grim overlap of increased turnout and skepticism of the results

 But it persists.

 It persists because Trump is invested in saving face and in raising money off the idea.
 It persists because, it seems, he’s actually convinced himself it’s real.
 It persists because his allies on Capitol Hill don’t want to get sideways with his loyal base of support.
-It persists because his allies in conservative media would rather pick a fight with reality than with the president who drives so much attention to their articles and cable-news channels.
+It persists because his allies in conservative media would rather pick a fight with reality than with the president who drives so much attention to their articles and cable news channels.

 If we apply the Fox News poll numbers to the actual voter pools, the picture is more grim still.
 Some 57 million Trump voters think the election was stolen — as, bafflingly, do millions of Biden voters.